T

 Food

-Fast food, food courts, and cheap eats away from the main tourist areas.
+Fast food, food courts, and cheap eats away from tourist centers.

 Transport